petrnagy/getremotejob/readme.md

-# Get a Fucking Remote Job
+# Get a Remote Job

-This website has a *parody* tone, but the content it actually **useful**.
 I made this as a reaction to people asking me what **they** could do that would allow them work remotely.

 ## To-do
+- ✅ Keep adding the goodies
-- ⚙️ Add labels to every row
+- ⚙️ Add more resources to jobs with just Google query
-- ⚙️ Implement filtering
-- ⚙️ Implement fulltext search
+- ⚙️ Implement search / filter

 ## Done
 - ✅ Grab a template
 - ✅ Make MVP
 - ✅ Get a domain name
 - ✅ Deploy the website
-- 🚀 Launch the website
+- ✅ Launch the website
+- ✅ Add labels when appropriate

 ### Links & stuff